Anger87/appium-ATD-test-framework/README.md

-# Automation for SnapChat mobile app (Java, TestNG, Selenium WebDriver, Appium)
+# Automation for Autodoc mobile app (Java, TestNG, Selenium WebDriver, Appium)

 Test assignment:

-Using Appium and Java: Automate the process of log in and log out from Snapchat mobile app on Android device with stock firmware (not-rooted)
+Using Appium, Java and TestNG: Automate the process of add, edit, delete car on Autodoc mobile app on Android device
-As a result, please provide:
-source code of your Java classes;
-compiled jar file;
-appium configuration file;

 Solution:

 Tested on Xiaomi Redmi 4 with Android 6.0.